-The point estimate for average territory size this winter declined 14% from last winter and was the lowest since surveys began.
-However, with the exception of comparison to the 2014-15 estimate, average territory size this winter was not significantly different from estimates obtained after 1998 (Figure 2).
-After applying the territory scaling factors, average estimated territory size for radio-marked packs during the 2016-17 survey was 139 km2 (range = 53 - 437 km2).
+The point estimate for average territory size this winter declined 7% from last winter.
+However, this change was not significant, and with possible exception of the 2014-15 estimate, average territory size has not fluctuated notably from 2003 to the present (Figure 2).
+After applying the territory scaling factors, average estimated territory size for radio-marked packs during the 2018-19 survey was 148 km2 (range = 27 - 561 km2).

 Figure 2.
-Average scaled territory size for radio-marked wolf packs in Minnesota from 1989 to 2017.
+Average scaled territory size for radio-marked wolf packs in Minnesota from 1989 to 2018.

-The point estimate for average winter pack size increased 9% from last winter, but the confidence interval widely overlaps those from the previous 5 surveys.
-Average winter pack size in 2016-17 was estimated to be 4.8 (range = 2 - 8, Figure 3).
+Though the point estimate for average winter pack size declined by 5% from last winter, the confidence interval widely overlaps those from the previous 5 surveys, suggesting no significant changes.
+Average winter pack size in 2018-19 was estimated to be 4.6 (range = 2 - 8, Figure 3).

 Figure 3.
-Average mid-winter pack size for radio-marked wolf packs in Minnesota from 1989 to 2017.
+Average mid-winter pack size for radio-marked wolf packs in Minnesota from 1989 to 2018.